karellopez/docker_workshop_template/workshop/run_calculation.md

-# How to make the calculation module run
+# How to run the calculation module

-After completed the installation steps, follow these final setting to get the software to run:
+After completing the installation steps, follow these final settings to get the software running:

 ![gif](https://c.tenor.com/MsuBYU4-fI0AAAAM/confused-math.gif)

 ## Setting File Paths

-So within the folder `docker` of the cloned repository, you'll find the script **run_megqc.py** and within it there are 2 filepaths to edit:
+Within the `docker` folder of the cloned repository, you'll find the script **run_megqc.py**.
+To configure the software, you need to edit 2 filepathsin this script:
 - **config_file_path=** here you'll need to write the path to the **settings.ini_**.

 - **internal_config_file_path=** here you'll need to write the path to the **settings_internal.ini**.

-Both files are located in  the `settings` folder within the `meg_qc` in the `site-packages` folder of your environment.
+Both setting files are located in  the `settings` folder within the `meg_qc` package, which reside in the `site-packages` directory of yourPython  environment.
 The path should look something like this:

-        /path/to/environment/lib/python3<.version>/site-packages/meg_qc/settings/settings.ini
+        /path/to/environment/lib/python3./site-packages/meg_qc/settings/settings.ini

 <br>

-## Specifying Dataset Path and subjects
+## Specifying Dataset Path and Subjects

-Next open the file **setttings.ini** to edit the data directory path and subjects to be analyzed:
+Next open the file **setttings.ini** to edit the data directory path and specify the subjects to be analyzed:

-- **subjects=** is a string variable, you shall write the code of the participant you want to analye (f.e., 009), a list of subjects separated by a comma (001, 002, 003) or write "all".
+- **subjects=** is a string variable, you shall write the code of the participant you want to analyze (f.e., 009).
+You can also provide a list of subjects separated by a comma (001, 002, 003) or write "all" to process all subjects.

-- **data_directory=** Here, you only need to specify the path to the dataset, the pipeline will automatically process multiple subjects and files thanks to the ancpBIDS library.
+- **data_directory=** SEt this to the path to the dataset directory.
+In case that you want to analyze more subject, the pipeline will find them within the dataset thanks to the ancpBIDS library.

-The file **setttings.ini** also contains an extensive amount of customizable parameters, but you can always use the default values (calculated to fit the majority of datasets).
-If you want to know more about this parameters, [please click here](settings_explanations.md).
+The file **setttings.ini** also contains an extensive amount of customizable parameters.
+However, the default values are optimized to to work with the majority of datasets.
+For more details about these parameters, [please click here](settings_explanations.md).

 ## Running the calculation module

-Finally, we are ready to run *rung_megqc.py*!
-Ensure that you activate the environment first:
+Now, we're ready to run *rung_megqc.py*!
+But first, ensure that you activate your virtual environment:

         source /path/to/environment/bin/activate

-Then, the run command is given from the terminal and **not** from the command pannel.
-The command might be a similar line as:
+Once the environment is active, execute the script from the **terminal** (*not** from the command panel).
+The command might look somehting like this:

         python3 /path/to/MEGqc/docker/run_megqc.py

+### Next section
-Now we are ready to analyze our data.
-In the next section we will see how the html reports are created.
+With this, you're all set to analyze your data!
+In the next section you'll learn how to produce the HTML reports.